JetBrains/jpa-buddy-documentation/minimalistic-mode/minimalistic-mode.md

 - To move through the lines, use the up (↑) and down (↓) buttons.
 - To change the value in the selected row, press the space bar (⎵) twice.
-- To close JPA Inspector, click Esc button.
+- To close JPA Inspector, click the Esc button.

 ![jpa-inspector-popup](img/jpa-inspector-popup.jpeg)

-#### *Custom Shortcuts*
+#### Custom Shortcuts

 For JPA Inspector popup, it's possible to bind another shortcut.
-You can do it directly from "Enable Minimalistic Mode" window, by clicking on the "Add keyboard shortcut":
+You can do it directly from the "Enable Minimalistic Mode" window, by clicking on the "Add keyboard shortcut":

 ![enable-minialistic-mode](img/enable-minialistic-mode.jpeg)